UNBOUND BOARD + COMMITTEES

 TREASURER

-Keri serves as the Director of Financial Aid at Stephens College.
+Keri serves as the Associate Vice President of Financial Aid Analytics and Compliance at Stephens College.
 She started her career in financial aid at the University of Missouri-Columbia and rapidly discovered her passion for helping students navigate the complex world of paying for college.
 She has a deep love for advocacy and has visited with legislators in Jefferson City and Washington, D.C. to fight for program funding and initiatives to simplify the financial aid process.
-Keri’s passion and dedication to students and their success is infectious, and she has received numerous awards for her committee efforts and individual contributions at both the state and regional level.
-Keri is a Certified Financial Aid Administrator® and has earned all 17 NASFAA credentials.
-In addition to her work with Stephens, Keri serves on the Executive Board of the Missouri Association of Student Financial Aid Personnel, the Executive Board of the Midwest Association of Student Financial Aid Administrators, the City of Columbia New Century Fund, Inc. Board of Directors, and the Executive Board of the Unbound Book Festival.
-Keri received her Master of Public Affairs from the University of Missouri-Columbia.
+In addition to her work with Stephens and Unbound, Keri serves on the Executive Board of the Missouri Association of Student Financial Aid Personnel, the Executive Board of the Midwest Association of Student Financial Aid Administrators, and the City of Columbia New Century Fund, Inc. Board of Directors. -

 Sadie Thibodeaux